HamStudy/examtools-docs/maintainer.md

 Now go to the above URL in your browser and you can submit a PR.

+## Alternative approach: Editing in the browser on GithHub

+You can also edit pages directly in the web browser on github.com.
+When ready to save your edit, in the Commit Changes box at the bottom of the page, select "Create a **new branch** for this commit and start a pull request" rather than the default to "Commit directly to the `master` branch."
+Choose a descriptive name for your update or just let GitHub pick a boring one like "_user_-patch-1."

+The main drawback of this approach is you can't test your updates locally via Hugo, but this is way simpler!

 ## Maintainer Only: Review and Merge Pull Request

 As a maintainer you can review the PR, request changes, approve, etc. and then merge it to master.